 Hi, I'm Nicola.

-The Long story
+The long story

-Soon enough I moved to Sydney and got myself a sweet music industry job at RØDE Microphones, first as a graphic designer and then as digital designer, owning all digital projects.
+Soon enough I moved to Sydney and got myself a sweet music industry job at RØDE Microphones, first as graphic designer and then as digital designer, owning all digital projects.
 As well as designing an award-winning microsite and leading a large-scale website redesign, I got to work on packaging, illustrations, technical diagrams, apparel, posters and marketing.

 After a couple of years, I decided to move fully into the digital side of design, and began as a product designer at Australian e-commerce tech company Bigcommerce.
 I worked on a pattern lab, a redesign of the control panel, storefront themes, and got my teeth into some fun UX design projects.

 I did a short stint contracting before taking six months to travel and walking 900km across northern Spain on el camino de Santiago, a medieval pilgrimage to Finisterre, the (not quite) westernmost point of the Iberian peninsula.

 Nowadays I'm working with Pivotal Labs as a product designer, aka empathiser-in-chief.
 I pair with clients to teach and enable them to take a user-centred design, balanced team, extreme programming process back to their own teams.

 As a beach project, me and a team put together Postfacto, an app for remote teams to run retros.
 We have 1000+ weekly users and growing.
 I co-ordinate the Tech Talks @ Pivotal Labs meetup group, which grew from 0 to 2500 members in one year.
 I'm also driving the Sydney Diversity and Inclusion grassroots efforts, to drive conversations and mindfulness for a workplace where everyone belongs.